andrewfrank22/cse15l-lab-reports/LabOne.md

    The *ls* without an argument shows the files and directories, in this case just
    > lecture1
 3. example of using the command with a path to a directory as an argument.
-     The *ls* used with a path to a directory as an argument
+     The *ls* used with a path to a directory as an argument lists all thr contents of the directory.
+It is notable that the name of files are in a blue bold.
 5. example of using the command with a path to a file as an argument.
+   The *ls* command with a path to a file as an argument shows its location, proving it is in that directory.
+You cannot name it by itself you must name the directory before the file or you will get an error message.

 ## command *cat*
 1. example of using the command with no arguments.